Skip Ribbon Commands

 Click here to insert a picture from SharePoint.
 Click here to insert a picture from SharePoint.

-Yes!
-Parents and caregivers have powerful tools to help their children thrive, no matter what life throws their way.
-Positive experiences and safe, stable relationships help children develop skills they need to manage their emotions, solve problems and develop close connections with others.
-The process of gaining these critical skills is called healthy mental and emotional development.
+Positive experiences and safe, stable relationships help children develop skills they need to manage their emotions, solve problems, communicate and develop close connections with others.
+The process of gaining these and other critical skills is called healthy mental and emotional development.

 1. Safe, stable, nurturing relationships in the family

-Ways parents can help:
+Here are some ways parents can help:

 Create predictable routines.